Multi-Scale Diffusion: Enhancing Spatial Layout in High-Resolution Panoramic Image Generation: Method

 where $F_i^{-1}\left(\cdot\right)$ is the inverse function of $F_i\left(\cdot\right)$.

-\subsection{3.2\quad Multi-Scale Diffusion}
+\subsection{Multi-Scale Diffusion}

-MultiDiffusion effectively generates coherent panoramic images when expanding in a single dimension, such as vertically.
-However, it struggles with simultaneous horizontal and vertical expansions, often resulting in unintended image convergences and visual inconsistencies.
-These issues arise because the model generates different panorama segments independently, leading to misaligned features and repetitive patterns, as shown in Fig. \ref{fig:1}.
-The lack of contextual awareness between segments disrupts spatial logic, reducing the overall realism and coherence of the image.
-This limitation underscores the need for a more integrated approach to complex panoramic generation across both dimensions.
+MultiDiffusion effectively generates coherent panoramic images when limited to unidirectional expansion.
+However, the model exhibits significant limitations when attempting bidirectional expansion, manifesting in disorganized spatial arrangement and visual inconsistencies.
+These issues arise from the independent generation of panorama segments, which leads to misaligned features and repetitive patterns, as shown in Fig. \ref{fig:1}.
+A lack of contextual awareness between different segments compromises spatial coherence, diminishing the panorama's realism.
+This limitation highlights the need for an integrated approach to multi-dimensional panoramic generation.

-To address this issue, we propose a Multi-Scale Diffusion model, enabling the generation of coherent and highly detailed panoramic images, as shown in Fig. \ref{fig:2}.
-This module can be integrated into existing joint diffusion frameworks.
-By extending the MultiDiffusion approach across multiple resolution layers, it balances the creation of semantically coherent structures at lower resolutions with the capture of intricate details at higher resolutions, improving overall image quality.
-The optimization task is defined as:
+To address this limitation, we propose a Multi-Scale Diffusion model that generates coherent, highly detailed panoramic images, as illustrated in Fig. \ref{fig:2}.
+This framework integrates with existing joint diffusion systems.
+By extending the MultiDiffusion approach across multiple resolution layers, our model balances structural elements from lower resolutions with fine details from higher resolutions, enhancing overall image quality.
+We formulate the optimization problem as:

 where $z_t^s$ denotes the noise image at the $s$-th resolution, $\omega$ is the weight.
-The equation comprises two components: $\mathcal{L}_{MD}$ represents the optimization objective of MultiDiffusion (Eq. \ref{eq:L-md}), while $\mathcal{L}_{MS}$ ensures minimal deviation between denoised images across different resolution layers.
+The equation comprises two components: $\mathcal{L}_{MD}$ represents the optimization objective of MultiDiffusion \eqref{eq:L-md}, while $\mathcal{L}_{MS}$ ensures minimal deviation between denoised images across different resolution layers.
 The formula is as follows:

 where $ds\left(\cdot\right)$ refer to the downsampling function (e.g., Bilinear Interpolation), and $F_i^\prime\left(\cdot\right)$ is the crop function associated with $F_i\left(\cdot\right)$ that samples the corresponding region on the low-resolution panoramic image $z_{t-1}^{s-1}$.
 In contrast to MultiDiffusion, which derives an analytical solution for $z_{t-1}^s$ by averaging features in overlapping regions, we employ backpropagation of gradients to obtain an approximate solution for $z_{t-1}^s$.